Heat loss FAQ

 How are heat gains and heat losses done?

-The whole house is measured room by room, or just possible the home perimeter, making note of window size, direction the windows face, type of construction, wall insulation, length and direction of exposed wall.
+The whole house is measured room by room, or just possible the home perimeter, making note of window size, direction the windows face, type of construction, wall insulation, length, and direction of exposed wall.
 Any unconditioned walls, which are walls not exposed to the outside, but to unheated areas like a wall with a garage or sunroof on the other side.
 The amount of attic and floor insulation and size of all exterior doors.
 All these measurements will affect the Heat Loss or Heat Gain due to prevailing winds and direct sunlight.
 The data is calculated, the result is generated in total home Btu requirements or room-by-room requirements and equipment sizes.

 Does the heat loss or heat gain change with outdoor temperature changes?

 Yes, the heat loss or heat gain will change with outdoor temperature changes.
 The calculations are done for the average minimum and maximum temperature of the area you live in.
-When a heat loss is performed, let's use for an example 13ºf, we will achieve a given heat loss for the home.
+When a heat loss is performed, let's use for example 13ºf, we will achieve a given heat loss for the home.
 Let's use a heat loss of 45,000 btu/h.
 In other words, your heat loss at 13ºf is 45,000 per hour.
 Let's say today it has warmed up to 32ºF.
 The heat loss is less than 45,000 it may only be 30,000.
 Your heat loss does the opposite of outside temperatures.
 As the temperature outside goes down the heat loss goes up.
 When the outdoor temperature goes up the heat loss goes down.

 Why do a heat loss or heat gain calculation?